 You should submit all reimbursement claims during the Plan Year.
-For the Dependent Care Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.
+For the Health Flexible Spending Account, you must submit claims no later than 60 days after the end of the Plan Year.
+However, if you terminate employment during the Plan Year, you must submit your Health Flexible Spending Account claims within 45 days after your termination of employment.
+For the Dependent Care Flexible Spending Account, you must submit claims no later than 60 days after the end of the Plan Year.
 Any claims submitted after that time will not be considered.